dxw/playbook/_guides/tech-team-junior-developer-development-plan.md

 ---
-title: Junior developer development plan
+title: Technology team junior developer development plan
 ---

+_Please note that this document does not apply to the GovPress team._

 ## High level goals

 Before a junior developer can be promoted, they need to be: